UPDATE: Researching International Human Rights

 - Follow-up to concluding observations

-There are nine UN treaty bodies governing international human rights.
-The treaty based bodies differ from the charter-based bodies in that they:
+The treaty-based bodies differ from the charter-based bodies in that they

 - Derive their existence from provisions contained in a specific legal instrument;

 - Hold more narrow mandates: the set of issues codified in the legal instrument;